Being a tour guide in Bangkok is fun

 After questioning her more, it turned out she’d never been anywhere where the shopping was so amazing and where she could get anything she wanted at about one eighth of the price of England.
 She’s already decided, after only four days here, she’s never leaving Thailand.

-Then we hit the market stalls and she bought fisherman pants, t shirts, a bag and a selection of CDs and DVDs.
+After lunch, we hit the market stalls where she bought fisherman pants, t shirts, a bag and a selection of CDs and DVDs.

 Afterwards, we took the canal boat back to Siam Square and went to a café for a cooling drink.